jimthompson5802/wordle_solver/README.md

 Testbed to automate the solving of WORDLE puzzles.

 GPT4 LLM is used to solve the puzzles.
-Currently manual access to GPT4 via the OpenAI Playground Chat.
+Currently manual access to GPT4 via the OpenAI Playground Chat and API access is supported.
 Using these parameters:
 * temperature=0.1
 * max_tokens=4096

 ## Core Modules
 ### `src/llm_solver.py`

 Used to test LLM with local WordleJudge Simulator.
-Depends on OpenAI GPT4 model via the OpenAI Playground Chat.
+Depends on OpenAI GPT4 model via the OpenAI Playground Chat or API.

 Here's a breakdown of what the code does: